 - Accountability - The data processor is responsible for and has to show compliance with the aforementioned principles (has to have the processes, rights and solutions defined and documented.)

-While this is quite a substantial list, what it mean in a nutshell is that you should only process data that you need, you must obtain it legally, transfer, handle and store it securely, keep it accurate, and for as long as you legitimately need to.
+While this is quite a substantial list, what it means, in a nutshell, is that you should only process data that you need, you must obtain it legally, transfer, handle and store it securely, keep it accurate, and for as long as you legitimately need to.
 Also, you must grant access to any personal data of a person that wants it.
 And grant access to the subjects when they want it.

 Out of all of these principles, the “purpose limitation” part has people most confused.

 We have also explained GDPR and PSD2 in one of our webinars.